oliverka7594/VS_Code_quickOpen/README.md

 When you use the quickOpen feature (“ctrl” + “P”) to search for a path that doesn’t exist, displaying “no matching results” was the end of the conversation.
 Is it requested to add a feature: when a path doesn’t exist, a prompt appears and suggests you to hit enter to create this file.

-It is not intended as a production quality extension.

 # How to run locally

 - Run `npm install` in terminal to install dependencies